Leslie Schwartz

-Leslie Schwartz is an American author and teacher of creative writing.
+Leslie Schwartz (born 1962) is an American author and teacher of creative writing.
 She has published two novels, Jumping the Green and Angels Crest, the latter of which was made into a 2011 film, and The Lost Chapters, a memoir of her time in jail while recovering from alcoholism.

 Personal life

 Schwartz was born in 1962.
 She earned a Bachelor of Arts in Rhetoric and English from UC Berkeley and a Master of Fine Arts in Creative Writing in 2012 from Pacific University in Oregon.
 She lives in Los Angeles with her husband and daughter.

 Schwartz is a recovering alcoholic, who began drinking at the age of 11, and became sober in 2000.
-In 2012, she relapsed, and spent 414 days in what she calls "a chronic state of blackout" from alcohol and drugs, including two near fatal overdoses and four arrests.
+In 2012, she relapsed, and spent 414 days in what she calls "a chronic state of blackout" from alcohol and drugs, including two near-fatal overdoses and four arrests.
 This only ended after she was arrested in early 2014 for driving under the influence and battery of an officer.
-She served 37 days in jail of a 90 day sentence starting in March 2014, and wrote a 2018 book about her experience.
+She served 37 days in jail of a 90-day sentence starting in March 2014, and wrote a 2018 book about her experience.